 The college may decide to defer the admit or refuse decision.
 This option is allowed only if documented external events have negatively impacted the applicant during the semester in which the IUT application was processed, e.g., extended medical care throughout the semester or a family emergency with considerable time away from school.

-Note for Aerospace applicants: The Aerospace department requires a C or better in all courses that are prerequisites to another in that major.
-A C- is acceptable for IUT admission, however, you may be asked to repeat the course(s) if admitted to Aerospace.
+Note for Aerospace and Mechanical applicants: The Aerospace and Mechanical departments require a C or better in all courses that are prerequisites to another in that major.
+A C- is acceptable for IUT admission, however, you may be asked to repeat the course(s) if admitted to either Aerospace or Mechanical Engineering.

 Note for Chemical Engineering, Chemical & Biological Engineering, and Environmental Engineering applicants: If the student’s schedule permits, the IUT applicant may consider enrolling in CHEN 1211-3 and CHEM 1221-2 (General Chemistry for Engineers with laboratory).
 Alternatively, IUT applicants may substitute both CHEM 1113/1114 (General Chemistry 1 with lab) and CHEM 1133/1134 (General Chemistry 2 with lab) for this degree requirement.